morrownr/88x2bu-20210702/README.md

 - If you use an extension cable and your adapter is USB 3 capable, the cable needs to be USB 3 capable (if not, you will at best be limited to USB 2 speeds).

+- Extention cables can be problematic.
+A way to check if the extension cable is the problem is to plug the adapter temporarily into a USB port on the computer.

 - Some USB WiFi adapters require considerable electrical current and push the capabilities of the power available via USB port.
 One example is adapters that use the Realtek 8814au chipset.
 Using a powered multiport USB extension can be a good idea in cases like this.